Who are Bath Theatre Academy?

 Our sessions are divided as follows:

-Weekly time and space to work with a practitioner on a long-term project or unit; this could take the form of developing a scratch piece, understanding auditions, or rehearsing a specific production for that term.
-These are practical sessions where students will be up on their feet.
+Weekly time and space to work with a practitioner on a long-term Project or unit; this could take the form of developing a scratch piece, designing set & costume for a production, understanding audition technique, acting for screen or rehearsing a production to be performed at The Egg Theatre.
+These are practical sessions where students will be up on their feet and encouraged to learn through play.

-Our tutors are industry professionals, who will always begin their work with our cohort by explaining their route into the industry and the path they have taken to become a professional.
+Our practitioners are industry professionals, who will take time to share about their route into the industry and the path they have taken to become a professional.
 Not only do we support our students through steps towards further education, we also support varied routes into the industry.